Voli: Bishopric

 The town was a seat of a Bishopric in Africa Proconsularis and suffran to Cartagine, it remains a titular see of the Roman Catholic Church.

 Augustine records that the Diocese of Carthage celebrated the feast day of the martyrs of Bolitana on 17 October.

 The deacon Peregrinus of Bolitana civitas who was martyred under Diocletian after his conviction by the proconsul Caius Annius Anullinus He has a feast day of 23 April.

 In 411 rival bishops Crispus (Catholic) and Quodvultdeus (Donatist) attended the Council of Carthage (411).
 The Council found for Crispus.
 In 418, Bishop Muranus (Catholic) attended the Council of Carthage, and in 484 Bonifatius (Catholic). attended the Council of Huneric, king of the Vandals.

-The current bishop is Emil Paul Tscherrig, who replaced Francisco Javier Martínez Fernández (20 Mar 1985 – 15 Mar 1996).